On this page 6

 - Coordinate with assigned third-party inspection agency

-Typical inspection sequence: (1) Footer/Slab before concrete pour; (2) Foundation/Pier and Beam before backfill; (3) Framing before insulation; (4) Masonry Veneer Flashing; (5) Insulation; (6) Masonry Fireplace; (7) Special Inspections; (8) Plumbing Lateral/Service (Rough and Final); (9) Electrical Lateral/Service (Rough and Final); (10) Final inspection and CO.
+Typical sequence: (1) Footer/Slab before concrete pour; (2) Foundation/Pier and Beam before backfill; (3) Framing before insulation; (4) Masonry Veneer Flashing; (5) Insulation; (6) Masonry Fireplace; (7) Special Inspections; (8) Plumbing Lateral/Service (Rough and Final); (9) Electrical Lateral/Service (Rough and Final); (10) Final inspection and CO.
 Construction may not continue beyond any phase until inspection has been conducted and passed.

 Inspections are conducted by private third-party inspection agencies; negotiated fees based on project scope.